 In addition to cocktails, I love home decor magazines, and while perusing House Beautiful online, I came upon a great article full of inspiration for tucking a bar into almost any sized spot in your home.
 The decorator, inspo pictures are from House Beautiful (except for the picture of my kitchen bar here at home), but I just love the ideas and wanted to share them with you (and some great options, if you want to create one of your own):

-Regardless of your decorating style, the super-versatile secretary makes a perfect bar.
-Closed, it’s just a good-looking piece of furniture, but open it up and its ‘desk top’ becomes a bar, with all the essentials already in place.
-Secretaries also provide great storage for more than just your bar, at the same time.
+Regardless of your decorating style, the super-versatile cabinet makes a perfect bar.
+Closed, it’s just a good-looking piece of furniture, but open it up and its ‘counter’ becomes a bar, with all the essentials already in place.
+And, of course, they provide great storage for more than just your bar, at the same time.

 2. Just a tray